wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

     - CPU: 1 core with 200 Gflop/sec speed
     - Link: 500 MB/sec

 Latency and RAM can be disregarded when considering these options.
 Cost calculations include data transfer time as well as compute time.

 On these servers, you need  to run a  task that has 100 GB input and 100 Tflop work.

 Assuming no pipelining is used, which of these two servers would lead to the lowest execution cost?
+Show you work, in which you estimate the execution time on both servers.

 **[A.3.2.q2.4]** This question is for the same setup as in the previous question and the same task to execute.
 Assume that, for each server, ideal pipelining is possible used (i.e., assuming that network latency is zero and a 1-byte buffer can be used).
 Which of these two servers would lead to the lowest execution cost?
+Show your work, in which you estimate the execution time on both servers.

 ---